lrlrlrlr/EnglishGrammar/Speaking answer.md

 5. How has your family influenced you?
 I got influenced by my parents most since we have been living together for so many years.
 They not only taught me the knowledge I need, but also helped me to form a good personality.
 I have learnt a lot from them.

+# Friends
+1. Do you remember your friends in primary school?
+Why?
+Yes, I do remember some of them.
+Actually, we lost contact for a few years but after we all got our own cellphones, we found each other through social media and still keep in touch now.
+Childhood friendship is pure and precious and I will remember it forever.

+2. What do you do with friends?
+It is necessary to get together with friends and I always hang out with my friends just for fun.
+We watch movies, play games, you know, just some normal things.
+However, staying with friends always makes me feel happy and free, I don't have to think that much and just be who I am.

+3. How do you make friends?
+I just share my interests with them and find a common topic between us, so that we have something to talk about.
+Most of my friends are from my work, because I am busy with work and I don't have much time or chance to meet people from other places.

+4. Do you have many friends?
+Actually, not that many but I do have some close friends.
+Talking about friends, I think the quality counts more than quantity.
+I don't need too many friends, but I need someone who could be with me when I am upset, it means a lot to me.

+5. Do you like chatting with friends online?
+Yes, I do, although chatting online doesn't feel as good as talking face to face, it still provides a convenient way to communicate with friends, especially for those who live in a different city.
+It makes the world smaller and helps us to keep in touch with old friends.